Philadelphia Drunk Driving Accidents Lawyer

 The Philadelphia, Pennsylvania, DUI and DWI accident attorneys at The Levin Firm know the consequences and risks associated with vehicle collisions when people drive under the influence of drugs or alcohol.
 Most people take steps to ensure that they can safely consume alcohol, such as by recruiting sober designated drivers or using cabs or public transportation.
 Nonetheless, intoxicated individuals still sometimes end up behind wheels of cars, and all too often, they cause fatal accidents or accidents that leave others with serious life-threatening injuries.

 No one should sustain life-changing injuries because a driver broke the law and drove while intoxicated.
 The law allows victims who are injured in motor vehicle accidents to recover compensation—and at The Levin Firm, we believe in holding drunk drivers fully accountable for any injuries and losses they cause.
-If you believe you have a claim against a drunk driver, please pick up the phone or today to discuss what happened.
+If you believe you have a claim against a drunk driver, please pick up the phone or contact us online today to discuss what happened.

 According to the National Highway Traffic Safety Administration, more than 17,500 people are killed each year, and thousands more injured, in DUI related motor vehicle accidents.
 More often than not, the inebriated driver does not suffer the most serious injuries—rather, the passengers, the occupants of other vehicles, or pedestrians get hurt the worst.

 About 1.8 percent of adults surveyed in Pennsylvania reported getting behind the wheel of a car after having too much to drink, according to the Centers for Disease Control (CDC).
 The risks of having drunk drivers on the road in Philadelphia increase significantly during holidays and on days when the city is hosting major sports games, concerts, or similar events.
 On such days, take extreme care and watch for any erratic driving behaviors.